arcadeangel/coinop4charity/journal.md

 ## Coin-Op 4 Charity — Dev Journal

+## 09.06.26 22:55  Game engines folder is policy.
+Staff guide is the hour.
+Terminal stays HTML5.

+Updated staff guides in `docs/staff-coding/on-site-guide.md`.
+What may boot on a club machine lives in `docs/game-engines/`.
+Three folders.
+Three jobs.

+The runtime on the floor is still a browser page.
+HTML5 / JS.
+Tablets, Pi kiosks, Preview Lab, kid submit.
+That is `html5.md`.
+Scratch, MakeCode Arcade, GDevelop, TIC-80, Bitsy, PuzzleScript are not competing engines.
+They are how a kid *makes* a page.
+Export HTML.
+No account wall on the cabinet.
+No “open the social editor and hope cloud variables behave.”

+Staff guide updated to match.
+First visit: Scratch or MakeCode.
+Finished early: Bitsy or PuzzleScript.
+Returning older kid: GDevelop or an original TIC-80 cart, and you test the export on the same cheap tablet that will host it. p5 and Shiprekt stay in MAKE.
+Wall card does not mention MoonScript.
+Use AI augmented tools if you have to just make sure they understand the core of it.

+MoonScript is a nod, not an on-ramp.
+Leaf Corcoran wrote the language and founded itch.io (3 March 2013).
+We credit that in `CREDITS.md` and `docs/game-engines/moonscript.md`.
+We are not affiliated. itch.ioc as glorious and inspiring as it is, is files on the internet.
+We put the wood on the glass in Nevada youth rooms.
+Their contact is support@itch.io.
+Did not put his name on the homepage like we have a handshake we do not have, but if you're reading this, Leaf, we LÖVE you.

+LÖVE + MoonScript / Lua = dedicated cabinet only.
+Compiled `main.lua` on the box so the site does not depend on `moonc`.
+Kid submit form does not offer it.

+MUGEN / Ikemen same cabinet shelf, tighter lock.
+Engine mention and Elecbyte credit only.
+If a fighter cabinet ever stands up, Ikemen GO, original or licensed characters, one sentence you can say to a club director: we have the rights to every face on this machine.
+If that sentence is shaky the cabinet stays dark or it runs an HTML5 title.
+No screenpack tourism.

+Still no: RetroArch plus a commercial ROM folder.
+Unity WebGL that cooks a Tab A9+.
+Roblox.
+Chat.
+“Nonprofit so the rules are different.”
+The rules are the same as this morning.

+Credits page lists the kid tools and Leaf and Ikemen and Elecbyte and stops there.
+Partners and donated cabinets stay in `placements.json` / `fleet.json` / the terminal updates.
+CREDITS.md kept it short instead of a yearbook.

+Same legal lanes as the 12:40 entry.
+Public domain.
+Creator permission.
+Kid-made.
+What we already own.
+Preview Lab → review → LIVE.
+If a company wants their catalog in the club they know how to email.
+Until then the room still has to work on Wednesday.

 ## 09.06.26 12:40  Stem Build Lab LIVE!
 Public domain on the floor.
 Parts list on the terminal.
 Still no permission slip.

 STEM Build Lab is live on the homepage now.